 A champagne toast was offered in the Queen’s name.

 Kate’s clutch looks like another Prada style.
 It is a hard-sided bag with rounded corners and an ornate clasp with a faux jewel at the top of the clasp.

-Many thanks to WKW friend Vera on Facebook & Lina on Twitter, it turns out they were ahead of the curve in identifying the bag.
-The bag is available online at the Prada store, it is £940 (about $1300).
+Many thanks to WKW friend Vera on Facebook & Lina on Twitter; it turns out they were ahead of the curve in identifying the bag.
+The bag is available online at the Prada store, and it is £940 (about $1300).

-Kate’s earrings remain one of our longest running UFOs (Unidentified Fashion Objects), going all the way back to at least 2007.
-They have been worn by both Pippa and Kate; Anna of My Small Obsessions has more on them in this blog post.
+Kate’s earrings remain one of our longest-running UFOs (Unidentified Fashion Objects), going all the way back to at least 2007.
+Both Pippa and Kate have worn them; Anna of My Small Obsessions has more on them in this blog post.

 NOTE: This morning’s post on Kate’s Emilia Wickstead dress is here.
 I did not have time to cover the events at Gandhi Smriti/Old Birla House, and they will be part of a future post.